Checks if the application has execute permissions for the given path.

 A new instance representing the path,

-if the path is invalid or inaccessible.
+or null if the path is invalid or inaccessible.

 Reads the entire content of a file at a given path as a UTF-8 string.